-This was a government bill introduced by the Attorney-General, Dean Wells, on 21 November 1990.15 The LPA allowed its MPs a free vote.
+This was a government bill introduced by the Attorney-General, Dean Wells, on 21 November 1990.16 The LP allowed its MPs a free vote.
 It passed through its second and third reading very easily (51-32) along party lines on 28 November 1990, accompanied by an excess of outrage from Opposition MPs, including this tirade:

-There is also the huge cost burden that the community must carry because of the preference of a few homosexuals for buggery and the preference of the Labor Party for homosexuals...The very nature of homosexuality is subversive to family life generally, and who has not heard of the ghastly stories of the homosexual perverts who prey upon the children of others.16
+There is also the huge cost burden that the community must carry because of the preference of a few homosexuals for buggery and the preference of the Labor Party for homosexuals ...
+The very nature of homosexuality is subversive to family life generally, and who has not heard of the ghastly stories of the homosexual perverts who prey upon the children of others.17

-With only 10% of MPs, the women in the Queensland Parliament were still a long way from achieving 'critical mass', however, they were still able to demonstrate that women will support progressive legislation even if it is of a morally contentious nature.
+Comprising only 10 per cent of MPs, the women in the Queensland Parliament were still a long way from achieving 'critical mass', but they were still able to demonstrate that women will support progressive legislation even if it is of a morally contentious nature.
 In this case, of course, the ALP did not allow its MPs a free vote.
-Nevertheless, the women who supported the bill later indicated, during interviews conducted by me, they would have done so in any case.
-The NPA woman (Di McCauley) was the only woman to oppose the bill, while the LPA woman (Joan Sheldon) joined seven of her ALP sisters to support it, and one ALP woman (Judy Spence) did not vote.
-Thus, 78% of the total women MPs supported the bill (compared with 55% of men), 11% opposed it (men 39%), and 11% (men 6%) did not vote.
-LPA Leader, Denver Beanland, was the only Opposition man who supported the bill.17 The Premier, Wayne Goss, supported the legislation and the Opposition Leader, Russell Cooper, opposed it.
+Nevertheless the women who supported the bill later indicated, during interviews conducted by me, they would have done so in any case.
+The NP woman (Di McCauley) was the only woman to oppose the bill, while the LP woman (Joan Sheldon) joined seven of her ALP sisters to support it, and one ALP woman (Judy Spence) did not vote.
+Thus, 78 per cent of the total women MPs supported the bill (compared with 55 per cent of men), 11 per cent opposed it (men 39 per cent), and 11 per cent (men 6 per cent) did not vote.
+Liberal Leader, Denver Beanland, was the only Opposition man who supported the bill.18 The Premier, Wayne Goss, supported the legislation and the Opposition Leader, Russell Cooper, opposed it.